elisarosa01/projectpython/README.md

 ### Overview
 1) Data Analysis and Visualization: explores global temperature data over centuries, highlighting significant trends across cities.
+2) Warmest Route Calculation:
+- lets the user choose a year
-2) Warmest Route Calculation: calculates the warmest route between two cities, Beijing and Los Angeles, by analyzing historical temperature data and representing the route on a world map.
+- given the year, alculates the warmest route between two cities, Beijing and Los Angeles, by analyzing historical temperature data and representing the route on a world map.

 ### Data Sources
 The project uses the following datasets from [the Kaggle Global Land Temperatures Dataset:](https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data):